Employer Sponsored Visas

 -

-It allows trainees to live in Australia temporarily while participating in structured training programs.
+Allows trainees to live in Australia temporarily while gaining workplace experience.

-The Subclass 482 Temporary Skill Shortage Visa (TSS) is designed for employers to fill skill shortages by bringing in skilled workers from overseas.
-This visa allows businesses to hire workers when they cannot find suitable Australian candidates for the position.
+The Subclass 482 Temporary Skill Shortage (TSS) Visa enables employers to address skill shortages by sponsoring skilled overseas workers.
+This visa is suitable when employers cannot find a suitably skilled Australian worker for a nominated position.

 Streams: